 Black History is American history, so engage the entire family with a trip to a few museums dedicated to telling the story and culture of Black People.
 There are enough of them for every area around the DMV.
 Here are a few below:

-Founded in 2016, features various exhibits.
+Founded in 2016, this museum features various exhibits.
 Come here to learn, engage, dance, and have fun.
 The 3rd floor has an interactive section specifically designed for the kiddos!

 This small but mighty center features art and small businesses and hosts local events.